Iowa State Champion Wrestler Charged After Hazing Incident - NewsBreak

 Bomber in Fatal Texas Air Show Used at Prior Iowa Event [VIDEO]

-What was meant to be a tremendous and awesome attraction in Iowa ended up becoming a deadly endeavor in Texas.
+What was previously a tremendous and awesome attraction in Iowa ended up becoming a deadly endeavor in Texas.
 Last weekend, six people were reportedly killed after two historic military planes from the Commemorative Air Force collided midair and crashed Saturday during a Dallas air show.
 The photo above shows an example of the "Texas Raiders" B-17 bomber involved in the crash.

 Iowa, It’s Illegal To Be The Annoying Person That Does This In The Winter